igorChem/PRIMoRDiA1.0v/readme.md

 A complete description of the descriptors and their theory can be found in our [userguide](https://github.com/igorChem/PRIMoRDiA1.0v/blob/master/userguide/userguide.pdf) pdf file.

+# Tutorials for 1.2v (In development)

+The tutorials links for the most recent stable release (1.2) is listed below.
+They are shorter than the old ones, because the resultas analyisis are well more automatized by the scripts that the software now produces.
+Other novelty is that we have tutorials in portuguese, which will be finished first.
+Also, the fourth and fifth tutorials are applications for insteresting molecular modeling simulations.

+1. [Tutorial 1:](https://github.com/igorChem/PRIMoRDiA1.0v/wiki/Tutorial-1-:-Calculando-Descritores-de-Reatividade-com-FOA-(-Basic-1.2v-)-%5BPT-BR%5D) Cálculo dos descritores com Orbital Congelado ( não completo )[Português-BR]
+2. [Tutorial 2:](https://github.com/igorChem/PRIMoRDiA1.0v/wiki/Tutorial-2-:-Calculando-Descritores-de-Reatividade-com-FD-(-Basic-1.2v-)-%5BPT-BR%5D) Cálculo dos descritores com diferenças finitas ( não completo )[Português-BR]
+3. [Tutorial 3:](https://github.com/igorChem/PRIMoRDiA1.0v/wiki/Tutorial-3-:-Calculando-Descritores-de-Reatividade-para-Macromoleculeculas--(-Basic-1.2v-)-%5BPT-BR%5D) Cálculo dos descritores para macromoléculas [Português-BR]
+4. [Tutorial 4:](https://github.com/igorChem/PRIMoRDiA1.0v/wiki/Tutorial-4:-An%C3%A1lise-de-for%C3%A7a-%C3%A1cida-usando-os-descritores-(-Aplica%C3%A7%C3%A3o-1.2v--)-%5BPT-BR%5D) Análise de força ácida com os descritores [Português-BR]
+5. [Tutorial 5:](https://github.com/igorChem/PRIMoRDiA1.0v/wiki/Tutorial-5:-An%C3%A1lise-de-Caminho-de-Rea%C3%A7%C3%A3o-Enzim%C3%A1tica-(-Aplica%C3%A7%C3%A3o-1.2v-)-%5BPT-BR%5D) Análise de uma reação enzimática  [Português-BR]

 # Cite our Work